 RETURNING STUDENTS ONLY:

 If you previously attended CSSSA, upload your answer to the following question: What did you learn from your time at CSSSA?
 What do you plan to do with your four weeks if you return?

 In addition, if you attended CSSSA in a different department, one of your recommendation letters must be from a former CSSSA instructor.

-- Assignments will be uploaded once the application is complete.
-Please save your assignments with your first initial and last name followed by the appropriate letter for each of the submission.
+Assignments will be uploaded once the application is complete.
+Please save your assignments with your first initial and last name followed by the appropriate letter for each of the submissions.
 For example, John Smith would save his work as follows: